 - Olive oil, salt, and pepper

-- Not crazy about turkey?
+- Substitute chicken.
+Not crazy about turkey?
 Replace the turkey breast with a small whole chicken (approx. 3 pounds).
 We’ve tested it both ways, and found that a turkey breast or a whole chicken work equally as well with the same cooking instructions.
+Or, if you prefer, roast a whole chicken with potatoes, carrots, and onions in a more traditional fashion.

-- Substitute sweet potatoes for the Yukon gold potatoes, or use a couple of each.
+- Substitute sweet potatoes for the Yukon gold potatoes, or make a combination of both.
 Other potato varieties will work well, too.

 If you have leftovers, store them separately in the fridge for up to a couple of days.
 Reheat gently in the microwave.